tshort/WebAssemblyCompiler.jl/docs/src/notes.md

 * Several of the existing intrinsics only support basic types (Int32, Int64, etc.).
 Better handling of these would be nice.

-* String support is still limited.
+* String support is very limited.
 JavaScript is used to concatenate using `string(...)`.
 JavaScript uses UTF16 for strings, and Julia's String uses UTF8.
 WebAssembly supports different string encodings and conversions.
-Right now, Strings are left as JavaScript strings.
+Right now, Strings are stored as GC'd UTF8 vectors.
+These are converted to JavaScript strings on the JavaScript side.
 No character-level operations are supported.
-In the future, it may be best to match Julia's UTF8 format, but then strings would need to be converted when exchanged with JavaScript.
-Maybe different string options could be implemented.
+In the future, the [stringref proposal](https://github.com/WebAssembly/stringref) will improve string interop.
+String hashing isn't supported, and that's needed for Dicts with Strings.

 * Symbols are currently converted straight to strings.
 That allows basic operations to work, including comparisons.
 This simple approach may cause issues for some code.